top of page

 It was at the same Boltwood that he announced in February 1916 that the car had not left the garage for six months.

-And Rutherford and Boltwood will not be written again until 1919.
+And Rutherford and Boltwood would not write to each other again until 1919.

 Sources: